How to succeed at Second Interviews

-In this article we will concentrate on guiding you through the second interview process.
 As with the first interview, preparation is the key to success.
 There are some subtle differences, however, between the first and second interview and it is worth highlighting these to help you in your preparation.

 The best starting point is to review the questions that were asked in the first interview.
 Note the questions or situations that caused you difficulty and rehearse them to improve your answers.
 It is also worthwhile selecting new examples of accomplishments, strengths, and other qualities that you will need to draw upon during the course of the interview.

-How to close the interview
+Have your sales pitch ready to close the interview

 About the Author

 Laura McGrath is a qualified executive coach, EMCC Certified with over 20 years’ experience in executive search and recruitment.
 She’s the owner of Interview Techniques, a leading provider of interview and career coaching services and has been a guest lecturer with Trinity College Dublin and TU Dublin.
 She’s given master interview classes with the Institute of Certified Public Accountants.
 For a consultation, please call 087 669 1192 or go to https://interviewtechniques.ie/contact/